COMMERCIAL TERMS OF SERVICE

 Spectrum’s Ethernet Services are “On-Net” if they are provided by Spectrum to Service Locations through the Spectrum Network.
 Spectrum may, in its discretion, provide Customer with “Off-Net” services to geographic locations that are outside of Spectrum’s service area or are not currently connected to the Spectrum Network through third party service providers.
 Off-Net Services may be subject to additional terms and conditions.

-Customer’s use of Ethernet Service is subject to the following additional terms and conditions:
+Customer’s use of Ethernet Service and, as applicable, Cloud Connect Service, is subject to the following additional terms and conditions:

 4. Customer shall permit Spectrum reasonable access to the Service Locations to inspect the Service Locations at periodic intervals as needed to verify Customer’s compliance with this Service Agreement.

 Spectrum Business High-Speed Internet Service: Internet access service implemented using a hybrid fiber/coax (“HFC”) or a fiber access network.
 Customer interface to the data network is via Ethernet connection.
 Internet Service enables a variety of upstream and downstream rates.
 If Customer elects to receive Internet Service, Spectrum shall provide connectivity from Customer site(s) to Customer’s data network.